Reuben357/portfolio/README.md

 * easy-to-understand
 * format
 {Leave nothing to chance!
 You want it to be easy for potential users, employers and collaborators to run your app.
 Do I need to run a server?
 Do I need to install any dependencies?
 How should I set up my databases?
 Is there other code this app depends on?}
-## Known Bugs
-{Are there issues that have not yet been resolved that you want to let users know you know?
-Outline any issues that would impact use of your application.
-Share any workarounds that are in place. }

 ## Technologies Used
 I used HTML and CSS and imported some font from ('https://fonts.googleapis.com/css?family=Poppins&display=swap');
-{Tell me about the languages and tools you used to create this app.
-Assume that I know you probably used HTML and CSS.
-If you did something really cool using only HTML, point that out.}

 ## Support and contact details
 You can contact me via ;
 Email:gathiireuben@gmail.com